CleverCase/ember-bootstrap-controls/README.md

 *Optional Arguments:*
 - `errors` - Collection of DS.errors.
 - `customLabelCss` - Custom css to be added to the label.
 - `srOnly` - Boolean srOnly class to the label for screen readers.
+This hides the label, but still allows screen readers/computers to read the label by keeping it in the DOM.
+If it is desirable to hide the label, set this to `true`.

 ---